PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 #EndBlock
 ```

-Nice your form is ready !
+**Nice your form is ready !**

+### Add a new field in the registration form

-2. Let's update the registration system spec
+1. Update the registration system spec

-If you don't update specs, continuous integration will fail...
+_If you don't update specs, continuous integration will fail..._

 Open file `spec/system/registration_spec.rb` and add your new field in extra_user_fields variable